tiagoburiol/fb.beamSection/notebooks/gid_mesh_tutorial.md

 * MAT-Fem, can also be initialized from __*Data > Problem Type > Load*__  tab on GiD.
 On the ***Read Problem Type*** window navigate to the folder where `MAT-Fem.gid` is downloaded and click **Open**.

-#### The .bas File
+#### 1.3 The .bas File

-The .bas file is a template for exporting the mesh in a format suitable for use in FlightBEND.
+The .bas file is a template for exporting the mesh in a format suitable for use in the BeamSection class.

 * You can also place the `MAT-fem_Python_Multimat_dens.bas` file from this repository in the Tamplates folder on GiD's installation folder (default: *C:\Program Files\GiD\GiD <version>\templates*) if you wish for it to be more easily accessed inside GiD as one of the options at ***Files > Export > Using template .bas (only mesh)***.

 * Other-wise you'll have to go to t ***Files > Export > Using template .bas (only mesh) >  Others...*** and navigate to where the .bas file is located at every time you wish to export a mesh.

-## Steps
+# 2. Steps

 ---